 UXPin’s ebook is a useful guide to understanding the five most basic elements of visual hierarchy—size, color, layout, spacing, and style.

-For example, it offers “quick tips for creating visual hierarchy through layout.”
+For example, it offers “quick tips for creating visual hierarchy through the layout.”
 These are then briefly explained and supplemented with instructional examples.

 The page shown above is an example of the tip “take advantage of user sight patterns.”
 The numbers and arrows indicate where the page visitor will likely look first, second, third, and fourth.